WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/ai_predict.md

 ```

 After a successful run, the rendered image will be automatically saved in the execution path, named as render_feedback_0_0.jpeg.
 Use Ctrl+C to exit the program.

-See `README.md` in the `dnn_node_example` package source for instructions on the parameters in the run command and how to subscribe to and use the images published from the camera for algorithmic reasoning.

 ## Analysis of Results